 To get you started here are the top 10 favorites from my list, with notes about the types of readers that might enjoy!

-Alan Moore and Dave Gibbon’s classic deconstruction of superheroes has been voted one of Time’s 100 best novels (not just graphic novels – novels) and is a feature length film from director Zack Snyder.
+Alan Moore and Dave Gibbon’s classic deconstruction of superheroes has been voted one of Time’s 100 best novels (not just graphic novels – novels), was developed into a feature length film from director Zack Snyder, and the inspiration for HBO’s 2019 Watchmen.
 This comic series convinced me comic books could be intellectually rewarding and inventive, and is for mature readers.

 2) The Sandman